Wetlands mapping - what's the story?

 If possible, please have your property details (address, legal description if available) and the wetland ID number (this is on the map when you click on the wetland).
-We will then contact you within 2 days to discuss your concerns.
-Find a wetland on your property.
+We will then contact you within two days to discuss your concerns.

 Find out more

 Please note that as per the update at the top of this page from 28 May 2021, we have temporarily removed our wetlands map layer from Canterbury Maps.
 Some of the resources below refer to this map layer – please ignore these references for now.

 - Background information - Updated wetlands info provides key guidance for landowners